Writing Like a Pro: Essay

 There are three main items to care about while writing your essay:

-Argumentative essay based on opinion has the following structure
+Argumentative essay expressing opinion has the following structure:

-A Thesis statement presents your opinion on the issue that you are to prove rather than merely raises the topic or restates some general truth.
+• A thesis statement presents a claim on the issue that you are to prove rather than merely raises the topic or restates some general truth.

-The mass media play an important role in shaping public attitudes, but instead of serving the social good they fuel social tension and escalate conflict.
+1. The mass media play an important role in shaping public attitudes, but instead of serving the social good, they fuel social tension and escalate conflict.

-Make use of a subordinating conjunction (i.e. «through,» «although,» «because,» «since») to formulate a more complex, comprehensive thesis.
+• Make use of complex sentences to formulate a more complex, comprehensive thesis.

 Common pitfalls in formulating a thesis:

-A thesis which contains words that lead to faulty generalizations (all, none, always, only, everyone, etc.): e.g. Diplomatic effort is always needed to improve bilateral relations between the countries.
+• A thesis which contains words that lead to faulty generalizations (all, none, always, only, everyone, etc.): e.g. Diplomatic effort is always needed to improve bilateral relations between the countries.

-A thesis that starts with ‘In my opinion’ or ‘I think’.
-Surprising though it may seem, these are taboo words for an opinion essay, especially for advanced students, as they make a thesis sound simplistic thus weakening the author’s position: e.g. I think that US-Russia relations can be improved if both countries exercise enough political will.
+• A thesis that starts with ‘In my opinion’ or ‘I think’, as they make a thesis sound simplistic, thus weakening the author’s position: e.g. I think that US-Russia relations can be improved if both countries exercise enough political will.

 Opposing point of view is indispensable for an academic essay and demonstrates your awareness of the existing approaches to the problem you are covering in your essay.
-The very fact that the writer has arrived at their conclusion despite an array of opposing arguments strengthens the author’s position (provided the author explains clearly why they are wrong) and makes the readers feel that they are provided with an unbiased, rounded view.
-The opposing view should be refuted in the very same paragraph to ensure a smooth transition to your own conclusion.
+The very fact that the writer has arrived at his/her conclusion despite an array of opposing arguments strengthens the author’s position (provided the author explains clearly why they are wrong) and makes the readers feel that they are provided with an unbiased, rounded view.
+The opposing view should be refutedto ensure a smooth transition to your own conclusion.

-Conclusion summarizes the author’s arguments without adding any new ideas and restates the thesis in a slightly more powerful way.
+Conclusion summarizes the author’s arguments without adding any new ideas, and restates the thesis.

 very useful – an invaluable tool, key to, etc.